 Laurie Martin | Simplicity Organizers

 “Have a place for everything.
-It is an adage used by all organisers and might sound obvious but you would be surprised how often people accumulate clutter because they do not have a place for it.
+It is an adage used by all organizers and might sound obvious but you would be surprised how often people accumulate clutter because they do not have a place for it.
 Find a place for your stuff and if there is no place for it, why is it in your life.”

 Shelina Jokhiya | Decluttr Me